 Mix a sugar water solution of 9-parts water, 1-part sugar.
 Pour it into the jar.
 Screw the lid on tightly and turn upside down.
 The jar should not leak, but you may see the sponge begin to drip.
 Hang the feeder in an area where you’d like to attract butterflies.
 Observe to see who visits!

 Technology Outdoor STEM Activities: Create a Yard MapPerhaps you have always wanted your kids to grow a better understanding of the types of plants they see when out in the yard or on a hike, but are not too confident in your own identification skills.
-In this yard mapping activity, you can use free plant identification apps to map out the species in your yard, local park, or other location.
+Yard mapping STEM projects are a great way to use free plant identification apps to map out the species in your yard, local park, or other location.
 A great way to learn plant identification as a family!

 You’ll need the following materials to complete this project: